Vinjul1704/SoulsTAS/README.md

 cargo install --locked cargo-xwin
 ```

-Clone the reposity with submodules and CD into it:
+Clone the repository with submodules and `cd` into it:
 ```
 git clone --recurse-submodules https://github.com/Vinjul1704/SoulsTAS cd SoulsTAS